MakeSchool-Tutorials/Makestagram-Swift/P13-Restructuring-Query/content.md

 1. We are going to wrap all of our helper methods into a class called `ParseHelper`.
 We only do this so that all of the functions are bundled under the `ParseHelper` _namespace_.
 That makes the code easier to read in some cases.
 To call the timeline request function you call `ParseHelper.timelineRequestforUser...` instead of simply `timelineRequestforUser`.
 That way you always know exactly in which file you can find the methods that are being called.
 2. We mark this method as `static`.
 This means we can call it without having to create an instance of `ParseHelper` - you should do that for all helper methods.
 This method has only one parameter, `completionBlock`: the callback block that should be called once the query has completed.
 The type of this parameter is `PFArrayResultBlock`.
 That's the default type for all of the callbacks in the Parse framework.
 By taking this callback as a parameter, we can call any Parse method and return the result of the method to that `completionBlock` - you'll see how we use that in _3._
 3. The entire body of this method is unchanged, it's the exact timeline query that we've built within the `TimelineViewController`.
 The only difference is the last line of the method.
 Instead of providing a closure and handling the results of the query within this method, we hand off the results to the closure that has been handed to use through the `completionBlock` parameter.
-This means, whoever calls the `timelineRequestForCurrentUser` method will be able to handle the result returned from the query!
+This means whoever calls the `timelineRequestForCurrentUser` method will be able to handle the result returned from the query!

 Now we can tidy up the `TimelineViewController` and replace the query in there with a call to our newly crafted helper method.